wureset-tools/docs/docs/donate.md

 ### A bit of context

-Month after month new updates are coming out for Microsoft's operating systems.
-However (and although it is not with the same frequency), it is necessary to make updates to this tool.

-The updates that are carried out consume time and effort made most of the time by a single person.

-For this reason, and because the time used to update is not very short, I have seen the need to ask for the help of the community to carry out some translation processes.
+Microsoft's operating systems receive new updates month after month.
+Similarly, updates are required for the Reset Windows Update Tool, although not with the same frequency.
+However, updating this tool requires significant time and effort, which is often undertaken by a single person.

-The work is a lot and I will continue working with the community to have a much more striking version in the future.
-At the moment I will keep the page https://wureset.com/ available for downloading the updated versions.
+Therefore, to streamline the update process and ensure that the tool is available in multiple languages, I have reached out to the community for help with translation.
+The work is substantial, and I will continue to work with the community to create a more appealing version in the future.

+For now, you can download the latest versions of the tool from the https://wureset.com/ website.

 ### There is still reality to contend with

-In previous months we were affected by the fluctuation of the dollar and the increase in the costs of domain and hosting services.
+Over the past few months, we've been impacted by the fluctuation of the dollar and the rising costs of domain and hosting services.
+To address this, we had to migrate to more affordable options, which unfortunately led to connection failures with our website, https://wureset.com/.

-Due to this, several migrations were made in search of a less expensive option.
-During these migration periods, there were multiple connection failures with the https://wureset.com/ site.

-At present we already have a stable service with which we hope to continue for several years.

-In the same way, the donations received will be used to keep the service on the air for a long time.
+We're happy to report that we now have a stable service and hope to continue offering it for many years to come.
+However, we rely on donations to cover our expenses and keep the service running smoothly.
+Your contributions will go a long way in helping us maintain a reliable and accessible platform for users to download the Reset Windows Update Tool.

 ### Donation options